hkalager/knockoff_index/README.md

 # knockoff_index

 The scripts in this repository aim to generate a positive alpha by proposing an active portfolio strategy.
+For more information regarding what you can expect from the codes and the performance, consider reading the Wiki tab.

 # Warning:
 * All codes and analyses are subject to error.